CyanLabs/RGBSync/README.md

 PLEASE NOTE RGBSYNC DOES NOT WORK ON RYZEN BOARDS (ALL THE ONES TESTED ATLEAST) DUE TO THIS BUG - https://rog.asus.com/forum/showthread.php?97533-Calling-GetMBColor-returns-only-white

-ANY RYZEN MOTHERBOARD BUG REPORTS WILL BE CLOSED.
+ANY RYZEN MOTHERBOARD BUG REPORTS STATING IT'S ONLY WHITE/BLACK WILL BE CLOSED.

 ![Screenshot](screenshot.png "Screenshot")